Falme/falme-docs/content/docs/cybersecurity/ctfs/picoctf/low-level-binary-intro-warmup.md

         return 0
 ```

-The Method ToDecimal(char) will make my value 'F' to be converted to 15, but also make my value '6' to be converted to 6 (as an integer)
+The Method ToDecimal(char) will make my value 'F' to be converted to 15, but also make my value '6' (as a string) to be converted to 6 (as an integer)

 Now I need to create a method that get the Hex value inputted from the user and convert it to decimal values and sum them.